jrconstain/jrconstain/README.md

 🌱 I’m currently developing LLM applications to automate qualitative analysis.

 💞️ I’m looking to collaborate on projects that implement AI to tackle societal problems and alleviate human suffering.
-📫 You can reach me at @jrojasconstain on Twitter, or write me to jrojasconstain@gmail.com
+📫 You can reach me at @jrconstain on Twitter, or write me to jrojasconstain@gmail.com